claudiamohh/lightning-tablenet/README.md

 # Model Results

 Each model with different paramenters is trained 3 times.
-Following are the results of the different models:
+Following are the results of the best checkpoint:

 | Model | No. of epochs | Validation Loss | Binary mean IOU for table | Binary mean IOU for column |
 |-------|---------------|-----------------|---------------------------|----------------------------|